outscale/osc-bsu-csi-driver/examples/kubernetes/static-provisioning/README.md

 # Static Provisioning
-This example shows how to create and consume persistence volume from exising EBS using static provisioning.
+This example shows how to create and consume persistence volume from exising BSU using static provisioning.

 ## Usage
 1. Edit the PersistentVolume spec in [example manifest](./specs/example.yaml).
-Update `volumeHandle` with EBS volume ID that you are going to use, and update the `fsType` with the filesystem type of the volume.
-In this example, I have a pre-created EBS  volume in us-east-1c availability zone and it is formatted with xfs filesystem.
+Update `volumeHandle` with BSU volume ID that you are going to use, and update the `fsType` with the filesystem type of the volume.
+In this example, I have a pre-created BSU  volume in eu-west-2 availability zone and it is formatted with xfs filesystem.

 ```
 apiVersion: v1